jdbedics/clu-msclin-thesis-handbook/docs/index.md

 ___

 Scholarly research requires the skills of inquiry as a method of addressing a problem.
-As a participant in research activities in the MS Clinical Program, the program expects students to develop the abilities to:
+As a participant in research activities in the MSCP program, students are expected to develop the following abilities:

   1. Create or contribute empirical knowledge to the existing body of information in a discipline.
   2. Carryout systematic inquiry of a body of literature.